ashesh808/Z8ter/README.md

 # Z8ter

-**Z8ter** is a lightweight, Laravel-inspired full-stack Python web framework built on Starlette.
-It’s designed for **rapid development** without compromising in UX.
+**Z8ter** is a lightweight full-stack async Python web framework built on Starlette designed for rapid development without compromising on UX.

 ---
+> ⚠️ **Status: Public Alpha** – Currently, Z8ter is **not recommended for production**.
+APIs may change without notice.

 ## Quickstart